Metro C: the Project

 Linea C

-The Line C under construction includes 3 stations: Porta Metronia, Colosseo – Fori Imperiali, and Venezia.
-These stations will enter the heart of Rome and will allow the enjoyment of the artifacts found in the excavations thanks to the planned museum setups.
-The Colosseo station will also be the junction between Line C and the already operational Line B of the Rome metro, expanding the network effect of the capital’s mobility.
+The Line C under construction includes 5 stations: Venezia, Chiesa Nuova, Piazza Pia/Castel Sant’Angelo, Ottaviano, and Mazzini.
+The stations will reach the heart of Rome and will allow visitors to explore the artifacts discovered during the excavations by the museum displays planned at the Venezia, Chiesa Nuova, and Piazza Pia/Castel Sant’Angelo stations.
+The Ottaviano station will become an additional hub between Line C and Line A of the Rome Metro, already in operation, expanding the network effect of the capital’s mobility.

 Monte Compatri/Pantano